Liam Bridcutt: Lincoln City

 On 7 August 2020, Bridcutt joined Lincoln City permanently following his expiration of his contract at Nottingham Forest.
-He would make his first appearance as a permanent member of the team, coming off the bench in a 5-0 win against Bradford City in the EFL Cup second round.
+He would make his first appearance as a permanent member of the team, coming off the bench in a 5–0 win against Bradford City in the EFL Cup second round.
 It was revealed on 18 May 2022 that he had been offered a new contract at Lincoln City.
-On the 27 June 2022, Lincoln confirmed that Bridcutt would be leaving the club after two-and-a-half seasons.
+On the 27 June 2022, Lincoln confirmed that Bridcutt would be leaving the club after two and a half seasons.

 Blackpool

 On 30 September 2022, Bridcutt signed for Blackpool on a one-year contract with an option for a further year, rejoining his former manager at Lincoln, Michael Appleton.
+On 16 May 2023, the club announced that Bridcutt was being released.

 International career

-Bridcutt qualifies to play for Scotland through his Edinburgh-born grandfather.
+Born in England, Bridcutt is of Scottish, Trinidadian and Grenadian descent.
+He qualified to play for Scotland through his Edinburgh-born grandfather.
 On 7 March 2013, Bridcutt was named in Gordon Strachan's Scotland squad for the 2014 FIFA World Cup qualification matches against Wales and Serbia.
 He gained his first Scotland cap in the game versus Serbia on 26 March 2013.

 After regaining his form whilst at Leeds United, Bridcutt regained his place in the Scotland squad on 10 March 2016 for a friendly against Denmark.
 He was called up alongside teammate Liam Cooper who made the squad for the first time.
 On 29 March 2016, Bridcutt played against Denmark in a 1–0 victory, and was subject to heavy criticism from Denmark Manager Age Hareide for a challenge on Denmark defender Erik Sviatchenko which only earned Bricutt a yellow card.

+Coaching career

+After retiring from football in February 2024, Bridcutt began working as a sessional coach at Newcastle United's academy.
+On 15 October 2024, it was announced that he had appointed as a coach for National League side Gateshead as part of newly appointed manager Carl Magnay's coaching staff.